franciscovfonseca/Active-Directory-Deployment-and-Configuration/README.md

 <br>

-Building on the first project that set up our simulated Active Directory environment, we now move to the next step in our tutorial series.
+Building on the first project where we set up our simulated Active Directory environment ➜ we now move to the next step in our tutorial series.

-Welcome to the "Active Directory Deployment and Configuration" project, where we explore the details of deploying and refining an Active Directory system.
+Welcome to the **"Active Directory Deployment and Configuration"** project, where we explore the details of deploying and refining an Active Directory system.

 This project is designed to impart a fundamental understanding of Active Directory services, emphasizing key aspects such as installation, forest creation, user account administration, domain integration, and customized Remote Desktop access.